ju-bezdek/langchain-decorators/README.md

     print(result)
 ```

-## More complex structures
+## Structured output

-For dict/pydantic outputs you need formatting instructions.
-You can let the output parser generate instructions based on a pydantic model.
+To get structured output, annotate your prompt with a return type:

 ```python
 from langchain_decorators import llm_prompt